zhezhangsh/RoCA/template/qc/adjust_batch/examples/circadian_rhythm/adjust_batch.md

-A total of 36 samples and 4 sample features was provided by the input data.
+A total of 36 samples and 3 sample features was provided by the input data.
 Click [here](html/sample.html) to see a full list of samples and samples features.

   - Sample feature(s) to be studied by this project (variables of interest): ***Genotype; Hour***
   - Sample feature with potential batch effect: ***Replicate***
-  - All other known sample feature(s): ***Group***
+  - All other known sample feature(s): ******

 <div style="color:darkblue; padding:0 2cm">
 **Table 1** All sample features provided by the input data, which could include 1 or many variables of interest and 0 or 1 confounding variable known to be responsible for the batch effect in data. (**Sample_feature:** all sample features given in the input data; **Num_level:** number of unique values of each sample feature; **Variable_of_interest:** whether this sample feature is a variable of interest in this project; and **Batch_effect** whether this sample feature is a known source of batch effect)